Shaking things up!

 We learn more from looking for the answer to a question and not finding it, than we do from finding the answer itself. - Lloyd Alexander

 Want to learn more about PBL?
-Keen on Design Thinking?
+Want to learn more about IBL?

-Bring us to your school for our Extreme Project Makeover, Design Thinking, or Breaking down the Silos workshops.
+Or bring us to your school or join us online for our Extreme Project Makeover or Breaking Down the Silos workshops.